Streptococcus pyogenes: Lysogeny

-All strains of S. pyogenes are polylysogenized, in that they carry one or more bacteriophage on their genomes.
-Some of the 'phages may be defective, but in some cases active 'phage may compensate for defects in others.
-In general, the genome of S. pyogenes strains isolated during disease are >90% identical, they differ by the 'phage they carry.
+All strains of S. pyogenes are polylysogenized, in that they carry one or more bacteriophage in their genomes.
+Some of the phages may be defective, but in some cases active phage may compensate for defects in others.
+In general, the genome of S. pyogenes strains isolated during disease are >90% identical, they differ by the phage they carry.

 Virulence factors

 S. pyogenes has several virulence factors that enable it to attach to host tissues, evade the immune response, and spread by penetrating host tissue layers.
 A carbohydrate-based bacterial capsule composed of hyaluronic acid surrounds the bacterium, protecting it from phagocytosis by neutrophils.
 In addition, the capsule and several factors embedded in the cell wall, including M protein, lipoteichoic acid, and protein F (SfbI) facilitate attachment to various host cells.
 M protein also inhibits opsonization by the alternative complement pathway by binding to host complement regulators.
 The M protein found on some serotypes is also able to prevent opsonization by binding to fibrinogen.
 However, the M protein is also the weakest point in this pathogen's defense, as antibodies produced by the immune system against M protein target the bacteria for engulfment by phagocytes.
 M proteins are unique to each strain, and identification can be used clinically to confirm the strain causing an infection.